 - Tea Pot – A teapot with a wide mouth top so you can easily throw in your tea and sugar

 - Strainer – A mesh strainer for straining out the loose leaf tea

 - Filtered Water – Use a good water source because your scoby is alive and needs a healthy source of water

-- Bottles – 12 to 24 grolsh style flip top bottles for an airtight seal
+- Bottles – 12 to 24 grolsh style flip top bottles (or old store bought kombucha bottles) for an airtight seal

 - Tea – Black, organic, loose leaf tea is best, use different teas (like red raspberry leaf) once your kombucha is established (about 4-6 weeks)